10 Steps: How to Apply for Scholarships for international students

 Got Admission to Study in US or Canada?
 See if you are eligible for international student loan

-In this article, you’ll learn the general guideline to apply for scholarships – especially international scholarships.
+In this article, you’ll learn the general guidelines to apply for scholarships – especially international scholarships.

 1. Start Early

-A number of scholarships originate locally.
+Several scholarships originate locally.
 There are government and company scholarships for citizens to study abroad.
 Ask and find out about them from your friends and colleagues.
-Emmanuel learnt about PTDF scholarship – Nigeria – from a colleague at his work place.
-He ended up winning a scholarship to study for Masters at University of Manchester UK.
+Emmanuel learned about the PTDF scholarship – in Nigeria – from a colleague at his workplace.
+He ended up winning a scholarship to study for a Master’s at the University of Manchester UK.

-It’s common for international scholarship programs to require that students meet certain test score; TOEFL, IELTS, SAT, GMAT or GRE.
+It’s common for international scholarship programs to require that students meet certain test scores; TOEFL, IELTS, SAT, GMAT, or GRE.
 For some scholarship programs, if you don’t have the required test result, you will not be eligible to apply.
 Register and take the required test and get your score ready.
 Start gathering other required documents – transcript, certificates, identification letters – ready.

 A scholarship application often contains the selection criteria, but you should go deeper.
 Research the scholarship sponsor on the web.
 Look for the organization’s mission statement, which you’ll often find in the “About Us” section of its website.
 Strive to know what they are looking for in a scholarship awardee.
 Position yourself within that ideal.